New York IT Leadership Forum 2026 Banner

 Chief Information Officer, State of New York

 Dru Rai was appointed New York State Chief Information Officer and Director of the Office of Information Technology Services.
-In this position, Rai is responsible for leading New York’s ongoing digital transformation, enhancing the state’s cyber posture to defend New York against evolving cyber threats, and working with Executive Branch agencies to create digital interactions between state government and residents that are simple, seamless and straightforward.
+In this position, he is responsible for leading New York’s ongoing digital transformation, enhancing the state’s cyber posture to defend New York against evolving cyber threats and working with Executive Branch agencies to create digital interactions between state government and residents that are simple, seamless and straightforward.

 More